Bachelor of Science in Hospitality Management

-The Hotel, Restaurant, and Institutional Management (HRIM) program helps prepare students for management careers in hotels, restaurants, resorts, casinos, convention centers, health care and corporate dining facilities, educational institutions, and other commercial and non-commercial settings.
-Students gain a general education background, take courses in HRIM and related areas and earn 1,000 hours of work experience.
+The Hospitality Management (HM) program helps prepare students for management careers in hotels, restaurants, resorts, casinos, convention centers, health care and corporate dining facilities, educational institutions, and other commercial and non-commercial settings.
+Students gain a general education background, take courses in HM and related areas and earn 1,000 hours of work experience.

 The major offers two options to accommodate students’ individual career interests:

 The Hospitality Management option helps prepare students for management positions in any segment of the hospitality industry and is tailored to each student’s need and interests.